webprog25/finalproject-dlp-dlp/README.txt

 -------
 <TODO: In general, I should be able to `npm install` and `npm start` your project.
 If there is anything else we need to know about running your project, please let us know here.>

-Do I need to load data from init_db.mongodb? <TODO: Yes/No> No Derweil bin ich noch nicht soweit, dass ich mein Projekt auf der Meise zum Laufen bringe.
-Sofern es in Ordnung geht, werde ich nächstes Wochenende mich damit befassen.
+Do I need to load data from init_db.mongodb? <TODO: Yes/No> Yes Das Projekt läuft mit npm start und ist mit mongoDB verbunden.
+Meine Datenbank heißt eintraegeDB und hat vier Collections: eintraegs, wochenplans, termins und todos.

 Features
 --------